 DECnet for OpenVMS is fully supported when installed on any valid and licensed VMScluster configuration without restrictions.
-The SYSTEMS SUPPORTED section of the OpenVMS Operating System Software Product Description (SPD 25.01.xx) details any special hardware required or not supported by this product.
+The SYSTEMS SUPPORTED section of the HP OpenVMS for Integrity Servers and HP OpenVMS Alpha Operating Sy stems Software Product Description (SPD 82.35.xx) details any special hardware required or not supported by this product.

-VMScluster software provides a distributed computing environment across a highly integrated set of VAX, Alpha, and/or MicroVAX systems that operate as a single environment.
-VMScluster members can share many resources such as disk and tape storage, CPU resources, and system management operations.
+OpenVMScluster software provides a distributed computing environment across a highly integrated set of 164 and Alpha systems that operate as a single environment.
+OpenVMScluster members can share many resources such as disk and tape storage, CPU resources, and system management operations.
 Within this highly integrated environment, systems retain their independence because they use local, memory-resident copies of the OpenVMS operating system.
 Thus, members can boot and fail independently while benefiting from common resources.

-VMScluster configurations are fully described in the VMScluster Software Product Description (29.78.xx) and include CI, Ethernet, and Mixed Interconnect configurations.
+OpenVMScluster configurations are fully described in the OpenVMScluster Software Product Description (29.78.xx).